Sat. May 4. 2013 Day 18 Sos del Rey Católico to Alquézar.

 The views of rugged terrain and the Pyrenees, often glimpsed through oaks and evergreens, are spectacular.
 Look up (not if you are driving!) and you will see towering above you the massive ridge of the Sierra de la Peña.

-This is wild countryside, and you suddenly come across the Old Monastery around a corner, tucked under an immense overhanging orange rock alongside the road.
+This is wild countryside, and suddenly you come across the Old Monastery around a corner, tucked under an immense overhanging orange rock alongside the road.

 There is no room to park here, so you have to continue uphill several kilometres to the New Monastery, constructed originally when fire destroyed the Old Monastery in 1675.
 The New Monastery was sacked by the French in 1809 and abandoned in 1835 following countrywide disentailment of monasteries and convents.
 It was in a ruined state when the Government of Aragón funded its renovation in the mid 1900s.